machal/cssmine-content/css3-box-reflection.md

 A mask defines the reflection overlay effect.
 A [CSS gradient](<css3-gradients.md>) is a commonly used tool for achieving the mirror effect, however it can also be done using an image.
-The balck area of a mask is visible, the transparent one is hidden.
+The black area of a mask is visible, the transparent one is hidden.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~